Saint Lucy: Sources

 The oldest record of her story comes from the fourth century, archaeology and later Acts of the Martyrs.
 The single fact upon which various accounts agree is that a disappointed suitor accused Lucy of being a Christian, and she was executed in Syracuse, Sicily, in 304 AD, during the Diocletianic Persecution.
 Her veneration spread to Rome, and by the sixth century to the whole Church.
 The oldest archaeological evidence comes from the Greek inscriptions from the Catacombs of St. John in Syracuse.
 Jacobus de Voragine's Legenda Aurea was the most widely read version of the Lucy legend in the Middle Ages.
 In medieval accounts, Saint Lucy's eyes were gouged out prior to her execution.

 The most ancient archaeological traces attributable to the cult of Saint Lucia have been brought back to Sicily, particularly in Syracuse, and are preserved in the archaeological museums of the city.

 Life

 All the details of her life are the conventional ones associated with female martyrs of the early fourth century.
-John Henry Blunt views her story as a Christian romance similar to the Acts of other virgin martyrs.

-According to the traditional story, Lucy was born to rich and noble parents in 283.
+According to the traditional story, Lucy was born to rich and noble parents in 283 in Syracuse.
 Her father was of Roman origin, but died when she was five years old, leaving Lucy and her mother without a protective guardian.
 Her mother's name, Eutychia, seems to indicate that she came from a Greek background.

 Like many of the early martyrs, Lucy had consecrated her virginity to God, and she hoped to distribute her dowry to the poor.
 However, Eutychia, not knowing of Lucy's promise, and suffering from a bleeding disorder, feared for Lucy's future.
 She arranged Lucy's marriage to a young man of a wealthy pagan family.